marclura/PT2258-Arduino-Library/README.md

 #### Notes

-The maxiumum amount of PT2258 chip you can connect to the same I2C bus is 4 (beacsue of the 4 possible addresses that the chips can have).
+The maximum amount of PT2258 chips you can connect to the same I2C bus is 4 (because of the four possible addresses that the chips can have).
 Set them up in order that they have a different address by changing the pin CODE1 and CODE2 (see the PT2258 address table above).

-The PT2258 objects you create can be named as you prefer (in the example above are mixerA and mixerB).
-Set the names makes more sense for you.
+The PT2258 objects you create can be named as you prefer (mixerA and mixerB in the example above).
+Use names that make more sense to you.
-Consider it as defining a new variable, where the data type is PT2258.
-Conceptually int variable = 0; is the same as saying PT2258 myMixer;
+Consider it as defining a new variable where the data type is PT2258; conceptually int my_variable = 0; is the same as saying PT2258 myMixer;

 ### Wire connection